chef/chef-web-docs/snapshots/release_chef_11-4/source/custom_resources.rst

 .. include:: ../../includes_dsl_provider/includes_dsl_provider_method_whyrun_supported.rst

-.. note:: When a lightweight provider contains only platform resources, the ``converge_by`` method is not required because it is already built into all of the platform `resources <https://docs.chef.io/resource.html>`_.
+.. note:: When a lightweight provider contains only platform resources, the ``converge_by`` method is not required because it is already built into all of the platform :doc:`resources <resource>`.

 Examples
 -----------------------------------------------------